n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 }
 ```

-As we see, this code navigates through the `px_crypt_list` while trying to find a match for the provided `salt` (in our case, it the entire hashed string) by comparing the `id_len` number of first characters with something called `id` .
-[Here is the doc](https://en.cppreference.com/w/c/string/byte/strncmp) for the `strncmp` function if you want to learn more.
+As we see, this code navigates through the `px_crypt_list` while trying to find a match for the provided `salt` (in our case, it is the entire hashed string) by comparing the `id_len` number of first characters with something called `id`.
+[Here is the doc](https://en.cppreference.com/w/c/string/byte/strncmp) for the `strncmp` function if you would like to learn more.

-Let's see how the `px_crypt_list` looks like, as it might explain us the nature of the `id_len` and `id` params.
+Let's see how the `px_crypt_list` looks like, as it might explain to us the nature of the `id_len` and `id` params.

 ```c
 struct px_crypt_algo